Veterans Day closings, changes and activities

 Winston-Salem/Forsyth County schools will be closed.

-Yard-waste collections: Monday through Wednesday collections will be on a regular schedule.
+Yard-waste collections: Today and Wednesday will be on a regular schedule.
 Thursday collections will be on Friday.

 There will be no change in recycling collections.